-- 7.005 The meaning of "incapacitated" in paragraph 7.003 is not defined in the regulations.
-It will be reasonable to conclude that a relative is incapacitated if either of the following conditions applies - i. the person is receiving one (or more) of the following social security benefits ii. the person does not receive any of the benefits listed in (i) but the degree of incapacity is equivalent to that required to qualify for any one of those benefits.
+- 7011 The meaning of "incapacitated" in paragraph 7.003 is not defined in the regulations.
+It will be reasonable to conclude that a relative is incapacitated if either of the following conditions applies - I. the person is receiving one (or more) of the following social security benefits or - Incapacity Benefit, Severe Disablement Allowance, Disability Living Allowance, Personal Independence Payment (PIP), Attendance Allowance, Constant Attendance Allowance, or an analogous benefit; - II. the person does not receive any of the benefits listed in (i) but the degree of incapacity is equivalent to that required to qualify for any one of those benefits.
 Medical or other relevant evidence may be needed before a decision is reached.